sgignoux/sicp-solutions.net/content/_index.md

 >
 > -- [Why Structure and Interpretation of Computer Programs matters](http://people.eecs.berkeley.edu/~bh/sicp.html)

-My first encouter with the book Structure and Interpretation of Computer Programs was nearly 20 years ago and I still remember it.
-Going through this book was intense, deep and enlightening.
-It had a deep impact on how I would think about programming.

-20 years later, I wanted to go back into some serious programming but also practice writing clear explanations.
-So I decided to read back the book and actually work on all the exercices.
+20 years after having read the book I wanted to go back into serious programming and also practice writing clear explanations.
+So I decided to read back to the book and actually solve all the exercices.

 The plan is for each chapter: